nrdnicx/Caps-LexShield/README.md

 LEXSHIELD: Integrated Cybersecurity and Legal Compliance Platform for Law Firms LEXSHIELD PROJECT USER MANUAL

-# This manual explains how to set up and use the LEXSHIELD step by step.
+# This manual explains how to use the LEXSHIELD step by step.

 1. PROJECT OVERVIEW